-The Conductors Guild is the only music service organization devoted exclusively to the advancement of the art of conducting and to serving the artistic and professional needs of conductors.
-It is a diversified organization offering membership to over 1,600 conductors and institutions from the United States and more than forty countries involved with instrumental and/or vocal music, including symphony and chamber orchestra, opera, ballet/dance, chorus, music theater, wind ensemble and band.
+The Conductors Guild is the largest music service organization devoted exclusively to the advancement of the art of conducting and to serving the artistic and professional needs of conductors.
+It is a diversified organization offering membership to over 1,600 conductors and institutions from the United States and more than forty countries involved with instrumental and/or vocal music, including symphony and chamber orchestra, opera, ballet/dance, chorus, music theater, wind ensemble, and band.

 The Conductors Guild offers conductors mentoring opportunities, job listings, an annual conference, training workshops, meetings as well as extensive reference materials such as the Journal of the Conductors Guild and Podium Notes.
 In addition, resources, such as the Guild Store, Conductor Contracts, Conducting Bibliography, and Preparing a Videotape are available for its members.